Train Your Staff on the Entire Guest Experience

 Restaurant service is much more than delivering hot food hot and cold food cold.
 Service is an invisible product.
 It’s what sets your restaurant apart from the competition and creates repeat business and referrals.
 Exceptional service takes hard work by everyone on your restaurant team, starting with you.
 The Cycle of Service breaks down a guest’s visit into separate steps, following the guest experience from the moment guests pull into the parking lot until that final moment when they walk out the door.

 When you train your front-of-house staff on the entire guest experience, you help team members recognize how they contribute to increasing sales and improving service.
 The end result is guests who leave happy, recommend the restaurant to their friends, and come back for a return visit.

 Steps in the Guest Experience

 The first step in the Cycle of Service is Making Guests Feel Welcome.
 This includes impressions guests form when they call your restaurant, pull into the parking lot, and enter your lobby.

 Next, comes the many important aspects of guest service typically handled by the host, including greeting guests, managing the wait, and seating guests.

 The next step in the Cycle of Service includes bussing tables, keeping the dining area clean, and taking care of a variety of guest needs.
 Typically handled by service assistants or bussers, these tasks are critical to providing an exceptional guest experience.

 Service and sales go hand in hand.
-During the “Generating Sales” step in the Cycle, servers handle many important aspects of the guest’s visit, including guiding guests toward selections they’ll love and accurately taking orders.
+During the “Generating Sales” step in the Cycle, servers handle many important aspects of the guest’s visit, including generating restaurant sales and ensuring order accuracy.

 Next comes the moment guests have been waiting for – the food!
 Serving food and drinks is a critical step in the Cycle of Service.